-#2 - Front squatThe front squat is performed in a similar manner as the back squat but the bar is placed upon the deltoids and held either in an Olympic fashion (wrists bent backwards) or in a x-crossbar manner.
+#2 - Front squatThe front squat is performed in a similar manner as the back squat but the bar is placed upon the deltoids and held either in an Olympic fashion (wrists bent backward) or in an x-crossbar manner.

 The front squat places less stress on the lower back and further increases quad activation with less focus on the hamstrings.
-As a secondary benefit the front squat may also aide in increasing your deadlift strength.
+As a secondary benefit, the front squat may also aid in increasing your deadlift strength.

 #3 - Goblet squatThe goblet squat involves holding a moderate weight dumbbell in a vertical position with both hands underneath the weight and the palms facing upwards.
 Another method is simply grabbing the dumbbell with both hands by the center bar and holding it.

 As you perform the movement concentrate on embracing the core and not rounding the lower back.
 These will also help improve lower back strength in the spinal erectors and multifidus.
 If back injuries are a problem for you starting with the goblet squat may be the best way to go.

 #4 - Sumo squat (dumbbell)The sumo squat is similar to the goblet squat in the sense that you are holding a dumbbell in a vertical manner.
 The main difference is that the weight is held from the top portion with the palms facing downwards towards the ground.